stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 at every silent corner; and I could easily, I calculated, cover the necessary distance in a half-hour.

-  Studying the grocery youth&rsquo;s map and seeking a route I had not traversed before, I chose Marsh Street instead of State for my approach to Town Square.
+  Studying the grocery youth's map and seeking a route I had not traversed before, I chose Marsh Street instead of State for my approach to Town Square.
 Near the corner of Fall Street I began to see scattered groups of furtive whisperers, and when I finally reached the Square I saw that almost all the loiterers were congregated around the door of the Gilman